alissa-huskey/python-class/docs/guides/poetry.md

 hello = "demo.hello:main"
 ```

-This generates a script that is equilivant to:
+Poetry will generate a script that is equivalent to:

 ```python
 from demo.hello import main